parkverdict

 Blackstone River Valley National Historical Park

-Hiker in trees at overlook with sunset in background 66WORTH IT AMC Photo
+Hiker in trees at overlook with sunset in background 66GOOD RANGE AMC Photo

 National Scenic Trail · MA